 Albania, one of the best countries for multilingual call center outsourcing in Europe

 During the last decade call centers in Albania have created hundreds of thousands of jobs, especially for the youth.
-They have been the best source of income for students that needed to pay rent, cover university fees, and to afford a social life.
+They have been the best source of income for students that needed to pay rent, cover university fees, and afford a social life.
 In a nutshell, call centers offered both economic and social independence to the Albanian youth in Tirana, and other large cities like Durres, Elbasan, Fier, Vlora, Shkodra, and Gjirokastra.

 City light boards in Tirana advertise major music events in the capital’s clubs and promotional campaigns from call center companies.

-They draw attention with teasers like:
+They draw attention to teasers like:

 Some of the most tempting recruitment strategies are on-street promotions, where young girls ask: Are you looking for a job?
 Do you speak Italian?
 Feel this form and we’ll get back to you soon.”

-Albanians are multilingual and sound like native speakers
+Albanians are multilingual

 The most obvious reason why Albanians excel in the call center world is their excellent verbal and written communication skills in Italian and other languages, such as English, German, French, and Greek.
 No one asks you: Hey can you speak any other language?
 They ask: How many other languages can you speak?